hpbyte/advent_of_code_2023/README.md

 ## Usage

 Each problem is separated by the folder denoted by the day order (e.g. day01).
-To run the code, go to the desired problem's directory and run with cargo followed by the input test file path.
+Since each problem is structured as a standalone without having any dependencies, in order to run, go to the desired problem's directory and run with cargo as follows.

 ```
 cd day01

-cargo run sample-1.input
+cargo run PART_NUMBER # part 1 or 2

 # or run with the actual test file
-cargo run test.input
+cargo run PART_NUMBER test.input
 ```

 ## Testing